delemottelab/electroporation_MD-CG_machine_learning/README.md

 ------------------

-Please make sure to contact Lea Rems (lea.rems@fe.uni-lj.si) or  Lucie Delemotte (lucie.delemotte at scilifelab.se) if you have any questions or suggestions!
+Please make sure to contact Lea Rems (lea.rems at fe.uni-lj.si) or  Lucie Delemotte (lucie.delemotte at scilifelab.se) if you have any questions or suggestions!